scholtzm/punk/README.md

 # Punk

-Punk is a cross-platform Steam client for desktop and is build on top of Vapor and Electron.
-The UI is powered by React, Flux and Photon.
+Punk is a cross-platform Steam client for desktop and is build on top of [Vapor](https://github.com/scholtzm/vapor) and [Electron](http://electron.atom.io/).

+The UI is powered by [React](https://facebook.github.io/react/), [Flux](https://facebook.github.io/flux/) and the visuals are handled by [Photon](http://photonkit.com/).

+Punk is currently under development and as such isn't recommended for day-to-day usage.

 ## Build & develop